 But what if there’s a way to make it better?

-More and more organizations are ditching their old training programs in favor of personalized eLearning experiences. eLearning has the potential to connect people to products, technology and processes through self-paced, digital, modern learning.
+More and more organizations are ditching their old training programs in favour of personalized PLM eLearning experiences. eLearning has the potential to connect people to products, technology and processes through self-paced, digital, modern learning.

 And it does it by lowering costs, reaching learners in even the most remote locations and putting training in the hands of the people.
 Good eLearning breaks up information into smaller learning bites, invites you to interact with the content and practice the skills you’ve learned.